as a cellist, James Cervantes began

 of the Fourteenth Annual Emory & Henry Literary Festival

-in Emory, Virginia, and she was the featured author in the Fall 2006 issue of Appalachian Heritage.
-Her novels for children include The
+in Emory, Virginia.
+She was also the featured author in the Fall 2006 issue of Appalachian Heritage.

-Secret Super Powers of Marco and Marco's Monster.
+Secret Super Powers of Marco, Marco's Monster,and Billie of Fish House Lane.

 To read more about Meredith Sue Willis,